Courtesy: Bradley University

 A four-year starter at shortstop for the Bluejays, Dominguez led the team with a .348 batting average as a senior.

-Following graduation, Dominguez began his coaching career with the Bluejays in 1986-87 by serving as a graduate assistant for Jim Hendry, who is now the Vice President and General Manager of the Chicago Cubs.
+Following graduation, Dominguez began his coaching career with the Bluejays in 1986-87 by serving as a graduate assistant for then Creighton head coach Jim Hendry, who is now a special assistant to New York Yankees general manager Brian Cashman and previously worked as the Vice President and General Manager of the Chicago Cubs.

 After being promoted to a full-time assistant coach during his second year on the Creighton staff, Dominguez earned his first head-coaching job in 1988 as Omaha Central High School's varsity baseball coach.
 He returned to Creighton in the fall of 1992 as the Bluejays' top assistant, working as the infield instructor and hitting coach for five seasons (1993-97).
 Dominguez also served as Creighton's coordinator for recruiting, scheduling and academic advising, while also assisting with budget management and fundraising.